 The age of fitness influencers is upon us.
-Not only are they selling us waist trainers and flat tummy teas, they are selling us the design of today’s “perfect” body standard: a teensy waist and a butt for which Sir Mix-a-Lot would come out of retirement.
+Not only are they selling us waist trainers and flat tummy teas, but they are also selling us the design of today’s “perfect” body standard: a teensy waist and a butt for which Sir Mix-a-Lot would come out of retirement.

 While these curvy frames are popular now, they haven’t always been en vogue.
 The “ideal” female body has seen a lot of change throughout time; much like fashion trends, body ideals change to reflect pop culture, making many women feel like they have to fit a certain mold to feel beautiful.